 - US-European relations, EU politics and policy, US foreign policy, EU trade policy

 Guidance and Feedback Hours

 - My weekly office hours are Mondays, 2-4pm

 - MA (California, Santa Barbara)

 - PhD (London School of Economics)

 John joined Politics/IR in 2005.
 He previously held posts teaching international, European and American politics at the Universities of Glasgow, York, Essex, Oxford, and the University of California (Santa Barbara).
 He has also held visiting posts at the Universities of Vienna, California (Berkeley), Johns Hopkins University, Sciences Po Paris, University College Dublin, the University of Agder (Norway) and the College of Europe (Bruges).
 He was Head of Politics/IR from 2007-10.
 John is Editor in Chief of the British Journal of Politics and International Relations (follow us on Twitter @BritJPIR).

-John is currently (2018) a Visiting Fellow at the Centre for European Policy Studies (CEPS) in Brussels.
+During most of 2018, John was a Visiting Fellow at the Centre for European Policy Studies (CEPS) in Brussels.
 He was also a Fellow at the Social Science Research Centure (WZB) in Berlin during 2010-11.
 John was privileged to be a Visiting Scholar at the Institute of Governmental Studies at UC Berkeley and Center for Transatlantic Relations (CTR; Johns Hopkins University) in Washington DC during 2015.
-To view his CTR presentation (10th April 2015) entitled 'Desperately Seeking Europe', click here.
-John has been privileged to guest both at Berkeley (you can reflections on his time at Cal on our Blog and at CTR here).
+To view his CTR presentation (10th April 2015) entitled 'Desperately Seeking Europe', click here (you can also see John's reflections on his time at Cal on our Blog and at CTR here).
 His recent reflections on his time in Brussels can be found here.

 Follow John on Twitter: @redsocksjp.